ewpHumanTech/AI-playground/README.md

 Plotly Python Open Source Graphing Library Artificial Intelligence and Machine Learning Charts.
-This repo is used to test Plotly capabilities for data visualization.
+This repo is used to test Plotly capabilities for data analysis and online visualization.
 Feel free to use and provide feedback.

 This repository contains two scripts for analyzing time series data, along with sample dataset input files.